Colorado Real Estate Power of Attorney Form | Form 13101

-The Colorado Real Estate (Property) Power of Attorney is a legal form that sets out a number of provisions that make it possible for an individual (referred to as the Principal) to delegate the management of any matters related to their real estate to another party (referred to as the Agent).
-The law § 15-14-727 states that unless there is language to the contrary, responsibilities will include such tasks as buying, selling, and leasing real property, pledging or mortgaging an interest in real property, and purchasing supplies and making repairs to it.
+The Colorado Real Estate (Property) Power of Attorney (Form 13101) is an official state-provided form, that once completed by an adult who owns property in Colorado (the principal), legally permits an individual (referred to as the agent) to handle the management of the principal’s property-related matters.
+The law states that unless there is language to the contrary, responsibilities will include tasks as buying, selling, and leasing real property, pledging or mortgaging an interest in real property, and/or purchasing supplies and making repairs to said property.